Al-Hawl refugee camp: Demographics

+In mid-2023, the camp population had fallen below 50,000 due to repatriations.
+In 2024, it was reported that the majority of the camp's residents were children, and that more than half of those were 11 years old or younger.
+Boys were to be isolated from their mothers once they turned 14 according to SDF policy, though some were separated at as young as 11.

+By late 2025, the camp population had fallen to 25,183 people, mostly due to repatriations to Iraq.

+It was estimated that around 1,000 European citizens were in the Syrian internally displaced persons camps, located almost exclusively in Al-Hawl, of whom more than 600 are children.

 Administration and conditions in the camp

-In the context of the Syrian Civil War and the takeover of al-Hawl by the SDF, the camp, alongside the Ayn Issa refugee camp has become a center for refugees from the fighting between the SDF and ISIL during the SDF campaign in Deir ez-Zor and the camp held approximately 10,000 refugees in early December 2018.
+In the context of the Syrian Civil War and the takeover of al-Hawl by the SDF, the camp, alongside the Ayn Issa refugee camp became a center for refugees from the fighting between the SDF and ISIL during the SDF campaign in Deir ez-Zor and the camp held approximately 10,000 refugees in early December 2018.
 In April 2018, a typhoid outbreak killed 24 people in the camp.

 During the Battle of Baghuz Fawqani in December 2018, the camp saw a massive influx of refugees in a series of massive civilian evacuations, with people fleeing the fierce fighting between the SDF and ISIL.
 Conditions along the road to the camp, including in screening centers for ISIL operatives, have been described as "extremely harsh" with limited food, water, shelter and no health services.
 As of 4 February 2019, at least 35 children and newborns had also reportedly died either en route or shortly after arriving in the camp, mostly due to hypothermia.
 Aid organizations feared dysentery and other diseases could break out from the overflowing camp.
 The UN stated that 84 people, mostly children, died on the way to al-Hawl since December 2018.
-Families of ISIL fighters are kept at a separate guarded section of the camp after repeated violent incidents between them and other members of the camp.
+Families of ISIL fighters were kept at a separate guarded section of the camp after repeated violent incidents between them and other members of the camp.